djhowell/jiracluster/README.md

 [Can be found here](RELEASE.md)

 ## Key Features
-The templates in this repository use Azure Cloud features to create a resilient and saleable solution:
+The templates in this repository use Azure Cloud features to create a resilient and scaleable solution:

 *  Only Azure "managed" features/functionality used to provide scalability, monitoring, and backup/recovery features "out of the box."
 *  Security and accessibility principles/rules applied to ensure all customer data is protected.